Sound issues inside the virtual classroom

-In case you are in a session with multiple participants using speakers, there is a possibility that you will hear unwanted echo.
-We strongly recommend the usage of headsets to avoid the echo.
-Also please make sure, that all of the microphones are turned off except the one of the user who is talking (this is the most convenient way of use).
+In case you are in a session with multiple participants using speakers, there is a possibility that you will hear an unwanted echo.
+We strongly recommend the usage of headsets to avoid echo as such.
+Also please make sure, that all of the microphones are turned off except for the single user who is talking (this is the most convenient way of use).

-4. Hearing distortions or disruptions in yours or another participant’s audio.
+4. Hearing distortions or disruptions in your or another participant’s audio.

 Sound disruptions may occur due to hardware problems with a user’s microphone, or due to interruptions in the Internet connection.

-To check if the hardware is the reason, the user should first try changing their headset.
+To check if the hardware is not the reason for the trouble, the user should first try changing their headset.